isaacOstler/Interstellar-Client/README.md

 # Please Note
 This project is no longer maintained.
-Please see Interstellar-2.0
+Please *see Interstellar-2.0*.

+IMPORTANT:
+There are some *significant* security vulnerabilities present in this version of Interstellar with *no intention of being patched*.
+Use at your own risk!

 # Interstellar-Client
 The client to the interstellar framework, designed to work on any operating system, with any screen size, with any specs